Amy Rollo, M.A., LPA, LSSP, LPC-S

 As a counselor, I understand the bravery it takes to be completely vulnerable with another individual.
 My role in the counseling room is to meet you right where you are with respect, compassion, and non-judgement.
 I find it a privilege to journey with a client.

-I have experience in play therapy and counseling children, adolescents, couples and adults.
+I have experience in play therapy and counseling children and adolescents.
 When working with children, I believe in working with the entire family system.
 Whether it is providing support to a parent who is struggling with a child with behavioral difficulties at home, suggesting discipline techniques, or building the family communication and connection together.
-My training includes working with children and adults with special needs where I focus on maximizing strengths, increasing coping skills, and working on emotional and behavioral regulation.
+My training includes maximizing strengths, increasing coping skills, and working on emotional and behavioral regulation.

 Additionally, I have extensive experience in Psychoeducational, AD/HD and Autism Spectrum Disorder Evaluations.
 I have specialized in evaluation services for over 15 years and have worked along side medical doctors, speech pathologists, diagnosticians, licensed counselors, and psychologists.
 My experience has allowed me to see a problem through multiple lenses and not just to focus in one area.
 I believe with a comprehensive evaluation, strengths can identified and early intervention can be provided.

 When I am not in session, I enjoy spending time with my family.
-I have 2 young children, a husband of almost 15 years and 2 chocolate labs- self-proclaimed world's worst and most lovable dogs.
+I have 2 children, a husband of 15 years and 2 chocolate labs- self-proclaimed world's worst and most lovable dogs.
 I enjoy distance running, spin classes, trips to Napa, novice family bike rides, playing tennis, spending time on any beach, hot yoga, and checking out all the dining options in the city!